 Our guest experience

-A maximum of 8 guests, 2 crew members and 1 naturalist guide are allowed per zodiac for each transfer to maintain social distancing.
+A maximum of 8 guests, 3 crew members including the naturalist guide are recommended per zodiac for each transfer to maintain social distancing.

 Guests will receive a hot hand towel with an alcohol-based hand sanitizer ingredient and their hand luggage, backpacks and bags will be gently sprayed with a disinfecting mist.
 Subsequently, guests will be accompanied to their cabins by the crew.